jverdeyen/docker-compose-statsd-influxdb-grafana-php/README.md

 The normal demo flow of this application is the following.
 You can visit the mini PHP application on `http://x.x.x.x` this will output a loading time (simulated by a randomized `usleep`).
-This PHP application will send and UDP package with the timing onto the StatsD instance, listening on `x.x.x.x:8125`.
+This PHP application will send a UDP package with the timing onto the StatsD instance, listening on `x.x.x.x:8125`.
 Every x-seconds the StatsD instance will send this data to the InfluxDB.
 A database named `grafana` was already created.
 This time based data in the InfluxDB can be retrieved from Grafana to make some fancy graphs.